 In practice, rocket science may take us to outer space, but it will be human relations that determine if we survive and thrive as a spacefaring civilization.
 In that regard, we argue that limiting intimacy in space could jeopardize the mental and sexual health of astronauts, along with crew performance and mission success.
 On the other hand, enabling space eroticism could help humans adapt to space life and enhance the well-being of future space inhabitants.

 After all, space remains a hostile environment, and life aboard spacecrafts, stations or settlements poses significant challenges for human intimacy.
-These include radiation exposure, gravitational changes, social isolation and the stress of living in remote, confined habitats.
+These include radiation exposure, (opens in new tab) gravitational changes, (opens in new tab)social isolation and the stress of living in remote, confined habitats (opens in new tab).
 In the near future, life in space may also limit access to intimate partners, restrict privacy and augment tensions between crew members in hazardous conditions where co-operation is essential.

 To date, however, space programs have almost completely omitted the subject of sex in space.
-The few studies that relate to this topic mostly focus on the impacts of radiation and micro- or hyper-gravity on animal reproduction (rodents, amphibians and insects).
+The few studies that relate to this topic mostly focus on the impacts of radiation and micro- or hyper-gravity on animal reproduction (rodents, amphibians and insects) (opens in new tab).

 Pleasure and taboo

 But human sexuality is about more than just reproduction.
 It includes complex psychological, emotional and relational dynamics.
 Love and sex are also pursued for fun and pleasure.
 As such, space exploration requires the courage to address the intimate needs of humans honestly and holistically.

 Abstinence is not a viable option.
 On the contrary, facilitating masturbation or partnered sex could actually help astronauts relax, sleep and alleviate pain (opens in new tab).
 It could also help them build and maintain romantic or sexual relationships (opens in new tab) and adapt to space life.